Platform /

 Is there any follow up from the submission?

-A shortlist will be invited for a short 15-30 minute video call on either the 16th or 17th of May.
-All applicants will be advised of their application on the 18th of May.
+A shortlist will be invited for a short 15-30 minute video call week commencing 20th May.
+All applicants will be advised of their application on the 25th of May.

 What do I need to apply?